Rockerby/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/order-editor-config.md

 With Vendr, there are minimal rules about what information you are required to record about an Order, however, this does pose a problem for how we provide a User Interface for managing Orders when we don't know exactly what properties you are going to be recording.

-In order to allow this flexibility whilst still providing an ability to view and manage Orders in the back-office, Vendr's Order Editor interface make use a configuration file to map [Order/Order Line Properties](../properties/) to it's various UI elements.
+In order to allow this flexibility whilst still providing an ability to view and manage Orders in the back-office, Vendr's Order Editor interface makes use of a configuration file to map [Order/Order Line Properties](../properties/) to their various UI elements.

 With this configuration file, you can completely customize the Order Editor interface to suit your particular needs.